|Iconic scene from the 1942 classic movie, Casablanca|

 The agency temporarily suspended al-Hindi in 2011 for participating in events with Hamas officials.

 Israel and UNRWA have long had a rocky relationship.
 Israel has accused the U.N. body of cooperating with militants, while UNRWA has accused Israel of hindering its operations in the Gaza Strip.

 - When Chris Gunness says the temporary suspension of Al-Hindi arose from information presumably just received a few minutes or a few days or a few weeks before the executive decision was taken, this is nonsense.
-The UNRWA people in Gaza have for years been swimming in a cess-pool of radical Islamic, Hamas and extremist Arab ideology and activity.
-They see and know exactly what they want to.
+The UNRWA people in Gaza have for years been swimming in a cess-pool of Islamist, Hamas and radical/extremist Arab ideology and activity.
+Members of UNRWA management see and know exactly what they want to.
 Not more and surely not less.

 - At every level of its operations in Gaza and Jerusalem and in Judea and Samaria, UNRWA plays a knowing, indispensable role in enabling some of the most hideous hate-based education to be found anywhere in the Middle East.
 The phenomenon of Palestinian Arab children with knives in their hands and a passion for Jewish blood in their hearts is the return on decades of UNRWA investment.

 - The sudden discovery of a Hamas figure in its ranks is not some sort of rare exception to be dealt with by a summary suspension.
 That suspension is driven not by a desire to purify UNRWA's good name but a tactical response to the events of the current news cycle.
 There will be no purge of Islamist terrorists from the ranks of UNRWA.
-UNRWA has for decades been infected systemically by the kind of people and actions that this morning they choose to pretend to want to remove.
+UNRWA has for decades been infected systemically by the kind of people and actions that this morning they say they want to remove.